bhaviks95/MSc-Thesis/README.md

-# classifying_HNW_customers
+# MSc Thesis
-Code for MSc project on classifying betting customers.
+Code for MSc project on classifying betting customers as High Net Worth or not.